-So far we have seen both ends of the spectrum when it comes to the British weather.
-With the Beast from the East earlier in 2018 and the recent summer heatwave, we have experienced everything from freezing temperatures and heavy snow, to day after day of hot sun and almost no rain.
+So far we've seen both ends of the spectrum when it comes to the British weather.
+With the Beast from the East earlier in 2018 and the recent summer heatwave, we've experienced everything from freezing temperatures and heavy snow, to day after day of hot sun and almost no rain.

 We’ve taken a look at the effects of extreme weather conditions, so you can be prepared.

 Subsidence can be an issue after periods of very hot, dry weather, particularly for those living in areas with clay soil.
 This is because the ground expands with moisture and then contracts when it dries out, meaning buildings can start to sink.